2015 volunteer application process:

 The LG639 replaces the LG636 form that has been used in the past.

-All volunteer applicants are screened annually for child abuse and neglect as well as national criminal charges per our screening policy.
+All volunteer applicants are screened annually for child abuse and neglect as well as national criminal charges.

 Annual screenings are done prior to a volunteer's individual work with any youth.
 The state 4-H office sends a screening postcard to volunteer applicants once the annual check is done.
 Your unique customer ID will be listed on the front of the approval postcard.
 KEEP THE POSTCARD if you plan on doing the orientation online.